PeterWangIntel/crosswalk-website/Crosswalk-manifest.md

 However, many of the features are not yet supported in Crosswalk

-As of crosswalk-1.28.1.0, crosswalk does not support background event page in this release.

 Currently the required manifest fields are:
 * **name**: A short, plain text string that identifies the application.
 No i18n for this field support yet.
 * **version**: One to four dot-separated integers identifying the version of this extension.
 A couple of rules apply to the integers: they must be between 0 and 65535, inclusive, and non-zero integers can't start with 0.